 C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:

-dualifications?
-If so, check which applies.
-C6 Open admission policy as described above for all students C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain)

-C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.

-Very Important Important Considered Not Considered

-Academic

-Rigor of secondary school record Х

-Class rank Х

-Academic GPA Х

-Standardized test scores Х

-Application Essay Х

-Recommendation(s) Х

-Nonacademic

-Interview Х

-Extracurricular activities Х

-Talent/ability Х

-Character/personal qualities Х

-First generation Х

-Alumni/ae relation Х

-Geographical residence Х

-State residency Х

-Religious affiliation/commitment х

-Racial/ethnic status Х

-Volunteer work Х

-Work experience Χ'

-Level of applicant's interest Х

-SAT and AC Policies

-Yes No

-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? x

-If yes, place check marks in the a admission for Fall 2013. opropriate boxes below to reflect you r institution's policies s for use in

-ADMISSION

-Require Recommend Require for Some Consider if Submitted No

-SAT or ACT Х Oublinted

-ACT only

-SAT only

-SAT and SAT Subject Tests or ACT

-SAT Subject Tests only

-admissions process): ACT with Writing Component requ ACT with Writing component reco ACT with or without Writing comp mmended onent accepted X

-Please indicate how your institution on will use the S/ AT or ACT writing co

-For admission SAT essay X ACT essay X

-For placement ^ Λ

-For advising

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now Not using essay component

-In addition, does your institution use applicants' te est scores for acade mic advising?

-Yes No]

-· Х

-Latest date by which SAT or ACT term admission scores must be received for fall- 1/15

-term admission Latest date by which SAT Subject Test scores mus st be received for

-fall-term admission

-If necessary, use this space to cla rify your test poli cies (e.g. if tests ar e recommended for some students or i f

-in necessary, use this space to the inty your test poin e recommended for

-Please indicate which tests your instit - ement (e.g., state test 5):

-SAT ACT X X

-SAT Subject Tests × X

-AP

-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 1

-CLEP

-CLEP Institutional Exam Х -
+If so, check which applies: NO

+Open admission policy as described above for all students Open admission policy as described above for most students, selective admission for out-of-state students selective admission to some programs other (explain)

+C7 Relative importance of each of the following academic and nonacademic factors in firsttime, first-year, degree-seeking (freshman) admission decisions.

+C7 Very Important Important Considered Not Considered

+C7 Academic

+C7 Rigor of secondary school record x

+C7 Class rank Х

+C7 Academic GPA X

+C7 Standardized test scores Х

+C7 Application Essay Х

+C7 Recommendation(s) Х

+C7 Nonacademic

+C7 Interview Х

+C7 Extracurricular activities X

+C7 Talent/ability Х

+C7 Character/personal qualities Х

+C7 First generation Х

+C7 Alumni/ae relation Х

+C7 Geographical residence X

+C7 State residency Х

+C7 Religious x

+affiliation/commitment

+C7 Racial/ethnic status X

+C7 Volunteer work X

+C7 Work experience Х

+C7 Level of applicant's interest X

+SAT and ACT Policies

+C8 Entrance exams

+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, Х degree-seeking applicants?

+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

+C8A ADMISSION

+C8A Require Recommend Require for Consider if Not Used

+Some Submitted

+C8A SAT or ACT Х

+C8A ACT only

+C8A SAT only

+C8A SAT and SAT Subject Tests or

+ACT Х

+C8A SAT Subject Tests only Х

+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with Writing Component required

+C8B ACT with Writing component recommended

+C8B ACT with or without Writing component accepted

+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+- C8C C8C For admission

+- C8C For placement

+- C8C For advising

+- C8C In place of an application essay

+- C8C As a validity check on the application essay

+- C8C No college policy as of now

+- C8C Not using essay component

+SAT essay ACT essay Х Х

+C8D In addition, does your institution use applicants' test scores for academic advising?

+C8D Yes No Х

+C8ELatest date by which SAT or ACT scores must be received for fall-term admission2/1Tests sent by December 31C8ELatest date by which SAT Subject Test scores must be received for fall-term admission

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for C8F SAT or ACT test scores must be sent by December 31 and received by February 1.

+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+C8G SAT

+C8G ACT

+C8G SAT Subject Tests Х

+C8G AP Х

+C8G CLEP

+C8G Institutional Exam Х

+C8G State Exam (specify):